Senipah/VBA-Better-Array/docs/api/methods/IndexOf.md

 Description
 : The index to start the search at.
 If the index is greater than or equal to the array's length, -9999 is returned, which means the array will not be searched.
 If the provided index value is a negative number, it is taken as the offset from the end of the array.
 Note: if the provided index is negative, the array is still searched from front to back.
 If the provided index is 0, then the whole array will be searched.
 Default: entire array is searched.

+---

+Name
+: `compType`

+Type
+: `ComparisonType (Long)`

+Necessity
+: Optional

+Description
+: The type of comparison to perform.
+See the comparison type enumerations below.
+Default is CT_EQUALITY.

+#### ComparisonType Enumerations

+`CT_EQUALITY`
+: Compares `searchElement` against the element at the current index for equality.
+This is the default comparison method.

+`CT_LIKENESS`
+: `searchElement` is treated as a string pattern and compared against the element as the current index using the `Like` operator.
+If this option is chosen `searchElement` must be a String type or an error will be raised.

 ### Returns